LoanpyDataHub/ronataswestoldturkic/docs/mkloanpy.rst

 Predicting reconstructions from modern Hungarian words:

 .. figure:: ../loanpy/H2EAH.jpeg
+   :alt: A coordinate system with an x and a y-axis and a blue graph groing
+         in an arch from the lower left hand corner towards the upper left hand corner and then the upper right hand corner.
+Title of the plot reads "Predicting Early Ancient Hungarian forms (AUC:
+         0.7177)".
+The y-axis reads "Relative number of true positives in data (100%=406)".
+Its values go from 0.45 until 0.75 in steps of 0.5.
+The x-axis reads "Relative number of guesses per word (100%=7000)".
+Its values go from 0.0 to 1.0 in steps of 0.2.
+         In the bottom right hand corner there's an info box with a blue line saying "ROC Curve" and a dark yellow or ochre line with a dark yellow X on it that reads "Optimum: howmany=700 (tp: 70%)".
+There's a dark yellow/ochre X on the graph at 0.1 on the x-axis and 0.7 on the y-axis.

    The ROC curve shows how the relative number of true positives (y-axis) increases, as the relative number of false positives (x-axis) increases.